ThaimanDigital/cse15l-lab-reports/Lab2.md

     assertArrayEquals(new int[]{ 3 }, input1);
 }
   ```
-After running both of these inputs as JUnit tests, it is clear that the Integer Array {1, 2, 3} results in a symptom.
+After running both of these inputs as JUnit tests, it is clear that the Integer Array {1, 2, 3} results in a symptom but {0, 0, 0} works as intended.
 ![](images/ArrayExamplesFailure)

-The bug with the code is that is attempts to iterate through the array, and replace the element at the beginning of the array with its respective
+The bug  is that the code attempts to iterate through the array, and replace the element at the beginning of the array with its respective
 opposite element at the end of the array.
 This strategy however results in the second half of the array elements being replaced by the first half
 in reverse order.

 The new code only iterates through half of the array, and replaces the opposite element on the back half of the array with its mirror in the
-first half.
+front half.
 Here is the new method with the bug fixed:
 ```
 static void reverseInPlace(int[] arr) {
     int front, back;